Fr\'echet Quantum Supergroups: Introduction

 \section{Introduction}

-As a part of noncommutative geometry \cite{Connes:1994}, deformation quantization \cite{Bayen:1978} consists in introducing a noncommutative product on the algebra of smooth functions $C^\infty(M)$ on a Poisson manifold $M$.
-This product depends on a deformation parameter $\theta$ so that $\theta=0$ yields the usual commutative product on $C^\infty(M)$.
-We thus have the choice of studying deformations with a formal deformation parameter (see in particular \cite{Kontsevich:2003}) or a non-formal one ($\theta\in\gR$).
+Noncommutative geometry \cite{Connes:1994} is a vibrant field of mathematics whose essential principle lies in the duality between spaces and commutative algebras, so that the properties of spaces can be algebraically characterized.
+Then, a noncommutative algebra can be seen as corresponding to some ``noncommutative space''.
+This very rich way of thinking allows generalizing classical notions and theorems of usual geometry, and it is sometimes possible to prove new results for differential geometry in this more general noncommutative framework (for instance the classification of foliations of the torus \cite{Rieffel:1981}).
+In this point of view, the noncommutative analogs of groups are quantum groups \cite{Woronowicz:1987,Majid:1995}.

-In the case of a symplectic Lie group $G$, to any left-invariant formal deformation on $C^\infty(G)$ (also called star-product) is associated a Drinfeld twist \cite{Drinfeld:1989} on the universal enveloping Hopf algebra $\caU(\kg)$ of the Lie algebra of $G$.
-Then, such a twist $F\in\caU(\kg)\otimes\caU(\kg)[[\theta]]$ deforms also any $\caU(\kg)$-module-algebra $\algA$, what is called a universal deformation formula (UDF).
+As productive examples of noncommutative algebras, deformation quantization \cite{Bayen:1978} consists in introducing a deformed product on the space of smooth functions $\caC^\infty(M)$ on a Poisson manifold $M$.
+This product depends on a deformation parameter $\theta$ so that $\theta=0$ yields the usual commutative product on $\caC^\infty(M)$.
+There is thus possibility of studying deformations with a formal deformation parameter (see in particular \cite{Kontsevich:2003}) or a non-formal one ($\theta\in\gR$).

-The symmetries of such a deformation are of two types: \begin{itemize} \item the internal symmetries (of the star-product) correspond to the subgroup of the diffeomorphisms $\text{Diff}(G)$ under which the star-product is covariant. \item the external symmetries (of the UDF) correspond to the twisted Hopf algebra on which the deformation of the algebras $\algA$ are module-algebras (see \cite{Giaquinto:1998}). \end{itemize}
+In the case of a symplectic Lie group $G$, to any left-invariant formal deformation on $\caC^\infty(G)$ is associated a Drinfeld twist \cite{Drinfeld:1989} on the universal enveloping Hopf algebra $\caU(\kg)$ of the Lie algebra of $G$.
+Then, such a twist $F\in\caU(\kg)\otimes\caU(\kg)[[\theta]]$ deforms also any $\caU(\kg)$-module-algebra $\algA$; this is called a universal deformation formula (UDF).
+The external symmetries of the UDF correspond thus to the twisted Hopf algebra on which the deformation of the algebras $\algA$ are module-algebras (see \cite{Giaquinto:1998}).

-In the non-formal case, there are not many examples of deformation quantization.
-Rieffel \cite{Rieffel:1989} built the deformation of abelian groups and the associated UDF.
-It has also recently been extended to non-abelian K\"ahlerian Lie groups \cite{Bieliavsky:2002,Bieliavsky:2007,Bieliavsky:2010aa}.
+For non-formal deformation quantization of Lie groups in the smooth setting, there are only few available examples.
+Rieffel \cite{Rieffel:1989} built the deformation of Abelian groups and the associated UDF.
+This was also recently extended to non-Abelian K\"ahlerian Lie groups \cite{Bieliavsky:2010kg,Bieliavsky:2013sk}.